thanathip41/tspace-mysql/README.md

 */

-class User extends Model
-<TSchemaUser>  // use the schema for this User model
+class User extends Model<TS>  // use the schema for this User model {
-{
   constructor() {
     super();